How to Get More Google Reviews: 15 Practical Strategies

 Timing is everything.
 The best time to ask for a review is immediately after a positive interaction — when the customer is happiest.
 For a restaurant, that is when they compliment the meal.
 For a dentist, it is when they leave pain-free after a procedure they dreaded.
 For a contractor, it is the moment of the big reveal.
 Train your team to recognize these peak moments and have a natural, casual ask ready: "We're so glad you're happy with [result].
 If you have a moment, a Google review would really help us out — I can text you the link right now."
 The key is making the ask feel like a natural continuation of the positive interaction, not a transactional request.

-Strategy 2: Send a Follow-Up SMS Within 2 Hours
+Strategy 2: Send a Short Follow-Up SMS

 Strategy 3: Add QR Codes to Physical Touchpoints